RUNT

 • Max jumps from a tall height and realises, as he lands, that his arm is broken and his bone is at a very strange angle.

-• When Annie goes to meet with someone, her father checks in with her, saying he just wanted to check that she wasn’t boiling in a cauldron.
+• When Annie goes to meet with someone, her father checks in with her, saying he just wanted to make sure she wasn’t boiling in a cauldron.

 • Robert-Barren is washed away in a rainstorm when his dam breaks.